-History & Literature 90FH.
-Witchcraft and Magic in the Atlantic World.
+History & Literature 90FP.
+Atlantic Narratives and the Making of the Modern World.

 Courses taught in other departments:

 African and African American Studies 11.
 Introduction to African Studies.

 African and African American Studies 174.
 The African City.

 Comparative Literature 140.
 World Cinema.